lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles 1-4](images/readme/Tiles_1_4.png "Tantrix Discovery Tiles 1-4")

-How many solutions are possible for a given number of tiles and color?
+This made me curious: How many solutions are possible for a given number of tiles and color?
 Would mean more tiles more (or fewer?) solutions?

 ## Solution

-I wrote a computer program in Java (the source is available in this repo) that computes all solutions.
+I wrote a computer program in Java (the source code is available in this repo) that computes all solutions.
 It uses a backtracking algorithm and eliminates duplicate solutions by computing a hash value, which it compares with those of previous solutions.
 It also rejects solutions containing holes (apparently an unofficial Tantrix rule).
 For each actual solution the program renders an image and saves it to a file.

 ## Results